core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # OSCORE Header Compression {#compression}

-The OSCORE header compression defined in Section 6 of {{RFC8613}} is used with the change that the payload of the OSCORE message SHALL encode the ciphertext of the COSE object concatenated with the value of the CounterSignature0 (if present) of the COSE object.
+The OSCORE header compression defined in Section 6 of {{RFC8613}} is used with the difference that the payload of the OSCORE message SHALL encode the ciphertext of the COSE object concatenated with the value of the CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.

 ## Examples of Compressed COSE Objects